-Over the course of building more than 1,000 homes over the past nine years, we’ve developed our building program to provide each of our clients with the most streamlined and enjoyable building experience possible.
+Over the course of building more than 2,000 homes over the past eleven years, we’ve developed our building program to provide each of our clients with the most streamlined and enjoyable building experience possible.
 Before construction gets rolling, you’ll sit down for a Pre-Construction Meeting to review the plans for your home, discuss everything you’ll need to know about making the personalized selections, and answer any questions you might have about the building process.
 After the Pre-Con Meeting, construction will get rolling on your new home.
-Here's an overview of what to expect during the 5-6 month building experience.
+Here's an overview of what to expect during the 7-8 month building experience.

 The first step of construction is to clear any remaining brush or debris from the lot and build the pad.
 Not to be confused with the concrete slab, the building pad is the compacted dirt or soil on top of which the slab will sit.